-Social prescribing is a way to link people with long-term health conditions to psychosocial services, with the aim of improving their social wellbeing.
+Social prescribing is a growing framework used by GPs and other health practitioners internationally, particularly in the UK.
 It shares the same values as the broader person-centred care approach that now underpins the health and social care sectors.

 The following is a summary of four key pieces of evidence which support the use of social prescribing and an additional selection of eight other relevant references.
 The majority of currently available evidence comes out of the UK.

 This review looked at 86 UK social prescribing schemes and found that just over 40% of these programs had been formally evaluated.
 The review found evidence that social prescribing delivers the following benefits for participants and that these are especially pronounced for marginalised groups: enhanced self-esteem and confidence, a greater sense of control and empowerment, improved mental wellbeing and mood, reduced social isolation and loneliness, improved motivation and the acquisition of new skills.
 It also found social prescribing reduces the number of visits to primary and secondary care services, including GPs.